matsengrp/olmsted/README.md

 ![splash](docs/splash.png)

-Once selected, hitting "Explore" takes you to a page displays selected datasets with the following visualizations:
+Once selected, hitting "Explore" takes you to a page displaying selected datasets using the following visualizations:

 ### Clonal family scatterplot